 Each residence hall has trained student staff members are responsible for developing community, initiate programming, serve as resources, assist residents, enforce University policy, and respond to emergencies.
 Resident Assistants (RAs) live on each floor or wing and work directly with residents.
-Resident Directors live in an apartment and are responsible for one of the three residential areas.
-Each evening, members of the residence hall staff are on-duty and available on-campus.
+Resident Directors live in an apartment and are responsible for a residential area.
+Each evening, members of the residence hall staff are onduty and available on-campus.
 Contact them at 704-305-9053.